Ovenbird Seiurus aurocapilla

 Blue-winged Warbler is a fairly rare migrant that is more likely in fall than spring, and produces roughly one observation in the county each year.
 If it provides any perspective, I do a tremendous amount of birding in the county and haven’t seen one here since 2010 – I’m either that unlucky or they really are that uncommon.
 To that point, there are only a couple “old” reports of the species, the first coming from Bill Chitty and John White who noted one on 24 April 1966 (Cunningham, 1966) and the next on 29 August 1983 (Atherton & Atherton, 1984).

-In the “modern era”, spring observations include 28 April 2007, 17 April 2013, 19 April 2014, and 18 April 2010, suggesting the third week of April is the time to search for them.
-Fall observations include 2 October 1999, 23 and 30 September 2006, 21 and 26 September 2014, and 6 and 7 September 2015, so target the latter half of September in fall.
+In the “modern era”, spring observations include 28 April 2007, 18 April 2010, 17 April 2013, 19 April 2014, and 16 April 2019, suggesting the third week of April is the time to search for them.
+Fall observations include 2 October 1999, 23 and 30 September 2006, 21 and 26 September 2014, 6 and 7 September 2015, and 21 September 2018, so target the latter half of September in fall.
 Almost all known reports are from three locations: Fort George Island, Reddie Point Preserve, and Theodore Roosevelt Preserve; I’d stick with those and perhaps Cedar Point Preserve when looking for them.

 Golden-winged x Blue-winged Warbler